hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

-In case of the UAntwerp clusters, swapping for jobs is disabled since the nodes don't have drives suitable for the load caused by swapping and since swapping is extremely detrimental to the performance of the cluster; therefore, swap space cannot be requested.
+In case of the UAntwerp clusters, swapping for jobs is disabled since the nodes don't have drives suitable for the load caused by swapping and since swapping is extremely detrimental to the performance of the cluster.
+Therefore, swap space cannot be requested.

 Slurm has various ways to request memory.
 Unfortunately, there is currently no way to request memory per task.
 The preferred method for requesting memory in